salesfelipe/mono-sandbox/lerna/README.md

 - **pre-commit**: Run eslint and prettier on the staged files and also verify for missing locale messages.
 - **pre-push**: Fix the intl message order and run all the tests.

-### Issues

-I have duplicated the `tsconfig.json` on `/lerna` folder and also inside the apps `/react` folder.
-I need this because of the lint-staged config, dunno how
-I can fix this...

 ### Next steps

 - Integrate with yarn workspaces.